dsloyer/ez-kubeadm/README.md

   by kubeadm in a single directory, and set the KUBECONFIG env var based on the contents of that directory.

-The Kubernetes master and worker node VMs can be either Ubuntu (default).
+The Kubernetes master and worker node VMs can be either Ubuntu(default) or CentOS.
 CentOS is easily selected via runtime parameter, as are network (CNI), memory, and CPU settings.

 Currently supporting any of five networking alternatives, a CNI network is selected via environment variable -- one of {calico, canal, flannel, romana, weave}.
 Calico is deployed by default.
 You may